New Student Registration Information

 - they have communicated with their faculty adviser, and

 - they have been given online approval to register by the faculty adviser.

-Step-by-step guidelines for building your Preferred Course List and actually registering for classes are outlined on the Registration Help for Students webpage.
-As transfer credit is approved and posted to your W&L record, you can view it on your WebAdvisor Academic Course History screen.
+Step-by-step guidelines for planning your courses and actually registering for classes are outlined on the Student Planning Registration Help for Students webpage.
+As transfer credit is approved and posted to your W&L record, you can view it on your Self-Service Schedule & Plan screen.